4 Tips for Exact Path Summer Learning

 Once you’ve outlined your expectations or recommendations for students over the summer, communicate them to your students’ families.
 Help parents and guardians understand that interruptions to in-person learning over the past few school years only further confirm the need for summer acceleration and enrichment for all students.

 Try sending home our editable summer learning parent letter in English or Spanish.
 You can even customize it to add in your own suggested summer plan or incentives for staying on track.

 We also recommend checking in with parents to assess their access to technology during the summer months.
 You might consider customizing printable packets for students with limited options to support learning.
 Edmentum’s free worksheet bundles are a nice place to start!

 For more tips to continue students’ learning at home with Exact Path summer learning, check out our previous blog post here.
-For summer learning resources for our other programs, check out our blog posts on Courseware, EdOptions Academy, Study Island, and Reading Eggs.
+For summer learning resources for our other programs, check out our articles on Courseware, EdOptions Academy, and Study Island.